 To make cha ca, catfish caught from the rivers of northern Vietnam are cut into matchbox-sized nuggets that are marinated in galangal, turmeric, and other spices.
 They’re grilled on charcoal before being brought out to pan fry on your table with heaping amounts of fresh dill and spring onions.

-Once ready, the nuggets of fish are served with rice vermicelli, roasted peanuts, and coriander, along with a dipping sauce made with nuoc cham (fish sauce), vinegar, and garlic.
+Once ready, the cha ca is served with rice vermicelli, roasted peanuts, and coriander, along with a dipping sauce made with nuoc cham (fish sauce), vinegar, and garlic.
 If you like, you can also add a bit of Vietnamese shrimp paste (mam tom) mixed with lime juice.